Ferlab-Ste-Justine/k8-generic-orchestrations/keycloak/README.md

 ## Keycloak Orchestration Generation

-The keycloak orchestration file file is generated from the **codecentric** **keycloak** Helm chart which can be found here: https://github.com/codecentric/helm-charts
+The keycloak orchestration file is generated from the **codecentric** **keycloak** Helm chart which can be found here: https://github.com/codecentric/helm-charts

 To generate it, you need to run the following once: